-Imposing halls housing fascinating exhibitions, often with a surprising approach.
-Our constant is the Picasso exhibition: a permanent display that brings together 300 works of this famous 20th century Spanish artist, who has influenced every aspect of the art world ever since.
-The emphasis is on graphic art, with one of the most extensive collections in Europe, which is regularly supplemented with unique pieces from private collections.
-Running concurrently, there is also an exhibition of the work of Andy Warhol.
-In addition, Xpo Center Bruges regularly hosts temporary expositions that cover a variety of themes, such as art, science and recreation.
+A permanent Picasso exhibition is a big draw.
+It has 300 works of this famous 20th century Spanish artist – mostly graphic art, with one of the most extensive collections in Europe.
+At the moment, there is also an exhibition of the work of Andy Warhol.
 In 2015, the Centre was the location for Body Worlds (Körperwelten), in 2016 it was Wildlife Photographer of the Year.
-Last year, in 2017, we had the exhibition of ‘Da Vinci, the inventions of a genius’.
-From 31 march 2018, we will be the venue for the exhibition ‘Mummies, The Secrets of Ancient Egypt’.
+Last year, in 2017, it had the exhibition “Da Vinci, the inventions of a genius.”
+From March 31 on, it became the venue for the exhibition “Mummies, The Secrets of Ancient Egypt.”